-The unaudited consolidated and separate financial statements have been prepared in accordance with the accounting policies set out in the most recent annual financial statements.
-There have not been any significant changes to the accounting policies of the Group during the period under review.
+The unaudited consolidated and separate financial statements have been prepared in accordance with the accounting policies set out in the most recent annual financial statements excluding leases.
+The Group has applied IFRS 16 Leases with a date of initial application of 1 January 2019 and has changed its accounting policies for lease contracts disclosed in Note 2g.
+The Group has applied IFRS 16 using the modified restropective approach explained below: